-This project's initial research phase comprised of a rapid evidence review, a client file audit of drummond street files and consultations with LGBTIQ+ parents and perinatal service providers.
+This project's initial research phase comprised of a rapid evidence review, consultations with LGBTIQ+ parents and perinatal service providers, and a review of Drummond Street Services' aggregated and de-identified client data to check findings from the literature review and consultations.
+A data triangulation process then took place with the Project Advisory Group.

 Part 1 of this research report provides a narrative of this evidence building process, including the methodology, detailed data analysis and discussion.